Northern Lights Strain: Effects, Terpenes, and What to Expect

 These quality signals become your best predictors of whether you'll get the Northern Lights experience you're looking for.

-Users commonly describe their body releasing tension they didn't even know they were holding, with shoulders dropping, jaw unclenching, and that tight feeling across your back just melting away.
+Users commonly describe their body releasing tension they didn't even know they were holding, with shoulders dropping, jaw unclenching, and that tight feeling across their back just melting away.

 When people use Northern Lights in the evening they report finding it much easier to transition into restful hours because the mental chatter quiets down, physical comfort increases, and winding down feels natural rather than forced.